abhiabhi0/obsidan-programmerCave/Interview Prep/Microservice Architecture/JSON Web Token (JWT).md

         ```

 2. **Payload**:
-    - Contains the claims, which are statements about an entity (e.g., user) and additional metadata.
+    - Contains the <mark class="hltr-g">claims</mark>, which are statements about an entity (e.g., user) and additional metadata.
     - Claims can be:
         - **Registered Claims**: Predefined claims (e.g., `iss`, `exp`, `sub`, `aud`).
         - **Public Claims**: Custom claims defined by the user.